MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 If you remember, you already implemented the playing field edge collision code in the `ValidatePosition` method of the `FuelCellGame.cs` class.

-Fuel cell collision is important because that it is the only way the player can score points and win the game.
+Fuel cell collision is important because it is the only way the player can score points and win the game.
 You need to add code that checks for collisions between a fuel cell and the fuel carrier.
 If they collide, you need to mark the fuel cell as retrieved, update the retrieved fuel cells counter, and not draw the fuel cell in the future.
 This gives the impression that the fuel cell has been picked up by the fuel carrier.

 Begin by modifying the `FuelCellGame.Update` method to check for collision between the fuel cell and the fuel carrier.
 Add the following code after the game camera update: